hmadrigal/playground-dotnet/README.md

 It's just my repository for tests and concepts.
 Additionally some code samples blog posts from http://hmadrigal.wordpress.com may be also be pointing here.

+## MsDotNetCore.MySqlParser
+An example on how to use ANTLR4 for creating a C# Parser of MySQL scripts. :-)

 ## MsDotNet.PdfGeneration ##
 An example of to generate PDF reports using dynamic data to produce HTML and then print the HTML to a PDF document.